Casting FAQ

 We’d also like to throw this out there – working hard, regardless of how visible the rewards are, is valuable.
 We have students who never got a lead at Random Farms who are now working on Broadway.
 The skills you acquire in our programs will serve your child, no matter the path they decide to take in life.

+Don’t worry!
+Your child will be involved in so much more than is initially apparent from the script.
 Your child’s individual lines and solos are only the beginning of their theatrical journey in the production.
 They will have blocking to learn, choreography to work on, vocal lines to master, props to manage, not to mention all the work they do together as a group in the multiple musical numbers we make sure everyone is in.

 There may be times where we choose a role for your child that has a less recognizable name, or even fewer lines, because we need your child to take on responsibilities in other ways.
 One example of this may be a track that requires the performer to be the first out on stage, leading other children behind them.
 Or perhaps we need a performer who can belt some really tricky high notes at the end of a song.
 Or maybe we need someone who has the versatility to play two very different parts.